Philadelphia Plastic Surgeon Joseph DiBello, MD

 It is important to note that there is a difference between a plastic surgeon and a medical professional who offers cosmetic surgery.
 A plastic surgeon is highly trained in cosmetic and reconstructive surgeries, but physicians who are trained in other areas of medicine may still sometimes offer aesthetic procedures—they might even refer to themselves as “cosmetic surgeons.”
 The key difference between these two types of surgeons is that a board-certified plastic surgeon like Dr. DiBello will be more knowledgeable and well-equipped to address any potential complications that may arise during a plastic surgery procedure, whereas a medical professional lacking in the same type of specialized education might not be able to do so.
 As a result, seeking an experienced board-certified plastic surgeon for aesthetic and reconstructive care can help ensure you receive safe and effective treatment.

-The logos displayed along the bottom of our website are very important to you, the prospective patient.
+The below logos are very important to you, the prospective patient.
 Why?
-Because they identify Dr. DiBello as a Fellow of the most highly respected organization for surgeons, The American College of Surgeons, certified by the only board of plastic surgery recognized by the American Board of Medical Specialties, The American Board of Plastic Surgery, and a member of two of the most highly respected organizations for plastic surgeons—The American Society of Plastic Surgeons (ASPS) and The American Society for Aesthetic Plastic Surgery (ASAPS).
+Because they identify Dr. DiBello as a Fellow of the most highly respected organization for surgeons, The American College of Surgeons, certified by the only board of plastic surgery recognized by the American Board of Medical Specialties, The American Board of Plastic Surgery, and a member of two of the most highly respected organizations for plastic surgeons—The American Society of Plastic Surgeons (ASPS) and The Aesthetic Society.
 Members of the American College of Surgeons are referred to as “Fellows.”
 The letters FACS (Fellow, American College of Surgeons) after a surgeon’s name mean that the surgeon’s education and training, professional qualifications, surgical competence, and ethical conduct have passed a rigorous evaluation, and have been found to be consistent with the high standards established and demanded by the College.

 Why Choose a Board-Certified Plastic Surgeon?

 The mission of The American Board of Plastic Surgery is to promote safe, ethical, efficacious plastic surgery to the public by maintaining high standards for the education, examination, certification, and maintenance of certification of plastic surgeons as specialists and subspecialties.
 As such, The American Board of Plastic Surgery (ABPS) evaluates and passes judgment on the training and knowledge of broadly competent and responsible plastic surgeons.
 Members of the ASPS are certified by The American Board of Plastic Surgery, operate only in accredited medical facilities, adhere to a strict code of ethics, and fulfill continuing medical education requirements, including standards and innovations in patient safety.
-The American Society for Aesthetic Plastic Surgery (ASAPS) is the leading organization of board-certified plastic surgeons specializing in cosmetic plastic surgery.
-ASAPS membership ensures that a doctor not only is ABPS-certified but also has significant experience in cosmetic surgery.
-ASAPS membership is by invitation only.
+The Aesthetic Society (formerly known as the American Society for Aesthetic Plastic Surgery, or ASAPS) is the leading organization of board-certified plastic surgeons specializing in cosmetic plastic surgery.
+Membership in The Aesthetic Society ensures that a doctor not only is ABPS-certified but also has significant experience in cosmetic surgery.
+The Aesthetic Society’s membership is by invitation only.
 These logos are symbols that Dr. DiBello maintains the highest degree of integrity and safety in his practice.